jglsung/jglsung.github.io/_posts/2024-08-31-building-lab-environment.md

 ssh-copy-id node1 && ssh-copy-id node2
 ```

-I'm prompted for a password, by default it sould be `vagrant` \
+I'm prompted for a password, by default it should be `vagrant` \
-Lastly, I'll test the passwordless SSH login
+Lastly, I'll test the passwordless SSH login:

 ```bash
 ssh vagrant@node1